rust-lang/rfcs/text/0000-security-advisories.md

 - `cargo test` make those warnings hard errors.

-- `cargo publish` will refuse to upload a crate if the latest version of a direct dependency satisfying the constraints in `Cargo.toml` is vulnerable.
+- `cargo publish` will refuse to upload a crate if any version of a direct dependency satisfying the constraints in `Cargo.toml` is vulnerable.
   Indirect dependencies should not trigger this behavior.

+  For example, if I have a dependency such as ``bar = "^1.2.3"``, this means ``publish`` should refuse to upload my crate even if ``bar=1.2.3`` is not vulnerable, as another version satisfying that constraint may be.

 The author of a crate that directly depends on a vulnerable crate may disable these warnings/errors with a switch in their `Cargo.toml`.
 If `iron==0.4.x` is